Written By: Chloe Wilson BSc (Hons) Physiotherapy

 There is no quick fix for torn rotator cuff symptoms and it can take a few months for things to settle down, so it is important to persevere with treatment.

-If torn rotator cuff symptoms have failed to settle or with more severe injuries, surgery, known as a rotator cuff repair may be advised.
+If torn rotator cuff symptoms have failed to settle with these treatment, or with more severe injuries, then surgery known as a rotator cuff repair may be advised.
 Rotator cuff surgery is usually considered in the following cases:

 They type of rotator cuff surgery carried out will depend on the type and severity of injury.
 It may be done arthroscopically - keyhole surgery, or through open surgery, where a larger incision is required.